Skip to content

 Good, not best

-The ancestry side holds up for casual and moderate use.
-For records-heavy genealogy, AncestryDNA's 25+ million user database and 40 billion historical records are a better fit.
+Ancestry holds up for casual and moderate use.
+For records-heavy genealogy, AncestryDNA's larger database and records archive fits better.

 Pricing Clarity